 - 311.1 General.
-Temporarily unoccupied buildings, structures, premises or portions thereof, including tenant spaces, shall be safeguarded and maintained in accordance with Sections 311.1.1 through 311.5.5. - 311.1.1 Abandoned premises.
-Buildings, structures and premises ((for which an owner cannot be identified or located by dispatch of a certificate of mailing to the last known or registered address,)) which persistently or repeatedly become unprotected or unsecured, which have been occupied by unauthorized persons or for illegal purposes, or which present a danger of structural collapse or fire spread to adjacent properties ((shall)) may be considered abandoned, declared unsafe and abated by demolition or rehabilitation in accordance with the ((International)

-- Property Maintenance Code and the)) International Building Code and Seattle Municipal Code. - 311.1.2 Tenant spaces.
+Temporarily unoccupied buildings, structures, premises or portions thereof, including tenant spaces, shall be safeguarded and maintained in accordance with Sections 311.1.1 through 311.6. - [S] 311.1.1 Abandoned premises.
+Buildings, structures and premises ((for which an owner cannot be identified or located by dispatch of a certificate of mailing to the last known or registered address,)) which persistently or repeatedly become unprotected or unsecured, which have been occupied by unauthorized persons or for illegal purposes, or which present a danger of structural collapse or fire spread to adjacent properties ((shall)) may be considered to be abandoned, declared unsafe and abated by demolition or rehabilitation in accordance with the ((International Property Maintenance Code)) Seattle Municipal Code and the International Building Code. - 311.1.2 Tenant spaces.
 Storage and lease plans required by this code shall be revised and updated to reflect temporary or partial vacancies. - 311.2 Safeguarding vacant premises.
 Temporarily unoccupied buildings, structures, premises or portions thereof shall be secured and protected in accordance with Sections 311.2.1 through 311.2.3. - 311.2.1 Security.
-Exterior and interior openings accessible to other tenants or unauthorized persons shall be boarded, locked, blocked or otherwise protected to prevent entry by unauthorized individuals.
-The fire code official is authorized to placard, post signs, erect barrier tape or take similar measures as necessary to secure public safety. - 311.2.2 Fire protection.
-Fire alarm, sprinkler and standpipe systems shall be maintained in an operable condition at all times.
+Exterior and interior openings open to other tenants or unauthorized persons shall be boarded, locked, blocked or otherwise protected to prevent entry by unauthorized individuals.
+The fire code official is authorized to placard, post signs, erect barrier tape or take similar measures as necessary to secure public safety. - [S] 311.2.2 Fire protection.
+Fire alarm, automatic sprinkler systems and stand-pipe systems shall be maintained in an operable condition at all times.

-- 1. When the premises have been cleared of all combustible materials and debris and, in the opinion of the fire code official, the type of construction, fire separation distance and security of the premises do not create a fire hazard. - 2.
-Where approved by the fire ((ehief)) code official, buildings that will not be heated and where fire protection systems will be exposed to freezing temperatures, fire alarm and sprinkler systems are permitted to be placed out of service and standpipes are permitted to be maintained as dry systems (without an automatic water supply), provided the building has no contents or storage, and windows, doors and other openings are secured to prohibit entry by unauthorized persons. - 311.2.3 Fire separation.
+- 1. Where the premises have been cleared of all combustible materials and debris and, in the opinion of the fire code official, the type of construction, fire separation distance and security of the premises do not create a fire hazard. - 2.
+Where approved by the fire code official, buildings that will not be heated and where fire protection systems will be exposed to freezing temperatures, fire alarm and automatic sprinkler systems are permitted to be placed out of service and standpipes are permitted to be maintained as dry systems (without an automatic water supply), provided that the building does not have contents or storage, and windows, doors and other openings are secured to prohibit entry by unauthorized persons. - 3.
+Where approved by the fire code official, fire alarm and automatic sprinkler systems are permitted to be placed out of service in seasonally occupied buildings: that will not be heated; where fire protection systems will be exposed to freezing temperatures; where fire areas do not exceed 12,000 square feet (1115 m2); and that do not store motor vehicles or hazardous materials. - 311.2.3 Fire separation.
 Fire-resistance-rated partitions, fire barriers and fire walls separating vacant tenant spaces from the remainder of the building shall be maintained.
 Openings, joints and penetrations in fire-resistance-rated assemblies shall be protected in accordance with Chapter 7. - 311.3 Removal of combustibles.
 Persons owning, or in charge or control of, a vacant building or portion thereof, shall remove therefrom all accumulations of combustible materials, flammable or combustible waste or rubbish and shall securely lock or otherwise secure doors, windows and other openings to prevent entry by unauthorized persons.
 The premises shall be maintained clear of waste or hazardous materials.